dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 }
 {% endpc %}

-The right hand side of an initializer does not have access to `this`.
+The right-hand side of an initializer does not have access to `this`.

 #### Named constructors

 Use a named constructor to implement multiple constructors for a class or to provide extra clarity.
-This is useful when multiple
-constructors exist for a class.

 {% pc dart 0 %}
 class Point {